pspaulding/create-redux-module/usage.md

 export default rootReducer;
 window.counter = counter.actions;
 ```
 It looks better already because we now see that the state has defaulted to `{counter: 0}`.
 Now when we `store.dispatch(counter.increment())` from the console, we see that the state is indeed `{counter: 1}`.
+But we can do even better...

+### Testing From The Console

-But we can do even better. create-redux-module includes a `modulesToReducers` helper function which comes with a few benefits.
+create-redux-module includes a `modulesToReducers` helper function which comes with a few benefits.
 Change the reducer (and get rid of the `window.counter = counter.actions;` line):
 ```javascript
 // src/components/reducer.js